vherolf/labelmaker/README.md

 ## Installation and running

-* Install your DYMO Labelwriter 450 DUO CUPS drivers and plug it in.
+* Install your CUPS drivers and plug it in.

 * Edit the config.py and change the printers to your cups names.
 ```